IreneAsensio/fuzzing-project/README.md

    ./run.sh linux-5.10.54/ image/
    ```

 Now, you should see QEMU running our customized kernel.
+The username is just `root`.

 ## Compile and Run Bugged Programs on QEMU